Kia Niro Hybrid interior & comfort

 Infotainment, apps & sat nav

-Niro 3 and 4 models feature the larger 10.25-inch touchscreen, which also brings an upgraded eight-speaker JBL sound system and wireless phone charging.
+The 3 and 4 trim levels feature the larger 10.25-inch touchscreen, which also brings an upgraded eight-speaker JBL sound system and wireless phone charging.
 All models get Android Auto and Apple CarPlay, plus Kia's connected services – a phone app that allows you to check the car's locking status, location and other useful info.
 The touchscreen responds quickly, has clear graphics and is straightforward in its layout, making it one of the best systems in the class.

 In This Review